davide-marino00/PBI_DOCS/refac.md

 			    )
 			RETURN COUNTROWS(ActiveEmployees)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of active employees who have missing timesheet hours for a specific period, where the total hours they reported are less than their contracted hours.

-Here's a breakdown of what it does:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of active employees who have missing timesheet hours for a specific period.
+Here's a breakdown of what it does in simple business terms:

-1. **Data Source**: It uses a table called `vw_missing_timesheet`, which likely contains records of employee hours worked, their contracted hours, and other relevant details.
+1. **Data Source**: The expression starts by looking at a data table called `vw_missing_timesheet`, which likely contains records of employees, their hours worked, and their contract hours.

-2. **Summarization**: The expression first summarizes the data by grouping it based on several fields:
+2. **Summarization**: It summarizes the data by grouping it based on several factors:
    - Employee Name
    - Year
    - Week
-   - Unit (from another table called `lkp_Unit`)
+   - Unit (likely a department or team)
-   - SubUnit
+   - SubUnit (a more specific division within the unit)
-   This grouping helps to organize the data for each employee by specific time periods and organizational units.

 3. **Calculating Missing Hours**: For each group, it calculates:
-   - **MissingHours**: This is determined by taking the total hours worked (SUM of `Hours_`) and subtracting the maximum contracted hours (`MAX(vw_missing_timesheet[ContractHours])`).
-If this value is negative, it indicates that the employee has reported fewer hours than they are contracted to work.
+   - **MissingHours**: This is determined by taking the total hours worked (from `vw_missing_timesheet[Hours_]`) and subtracting the maximum contract hours (from `vw_missing_timesheet[ContractHours]`).
+If this value is negative, it indicates that the employee has not logged enough hours compared to what they are contracted for.

 4. **Identifying Active Employees**: It also calculates:
-   - **MinActiveEmp**: This checks the minimum value of `CC_ActiveEmployees` for each group.
-If this value is 1, it indicates that the employee is considered active during that period.
+   - **MinActiveEmp**: This checks if the employee is active by finding the minimum value of `vw_missing_timesheet[CC_ActiveEmployees]`.
+If this value equals 1, it means the employee is currently active.

-5. **Filtering**: The `FILTER` function then narrows down the summarized data to only include those records where:
+5. **Filtering**: The expression then filters the summarized data to include only those records where:
-   - The employee is active (`MinActiveEmp = 1`)
+   - The employee is active (`MinActiveEmp` = 1)
-   - The employee has missing hours (i.e., `MissingHours < 0`)
+   - The calculated missing hours are less than zero (indicating they have not logged enough hours).

-6. **Counting Rows**: Finally, the expression counts the number of rows that meet these criteria, which gives the total number of active employees who have reported fewer hours than their contracted amount for the specified time frame.
+6. **Counting Active Employees**: Finally, it counts the number of rows that meet these criteria, which gives the total number of active employees who have missing timesheet hours.

-In summary, this DAX measure calculates how many active employees have missing timesheet hours, specifically those who have reported working less than their contracted hours.
-This information can be crucial for management to identify potential issues with time reporting and ensure compliance with contracted work hours.
+In summary, this DAX measure calculates how many active employees have not recorded enough hours in their timesheets for a given period, helping the business identify potential issues with timesheet compliance.

 **`Dax_MissingHours`**